celestialorb/factorio-prometheus-exporter/README.md

 Parameters can be supplied to the Prometheus exporter process via the CLI or by environment variables.
-Usage of the CLI parameters is encouraged over enviroment variables with the exception of the RCON password parameter.
+Usage of the CLI parameters is encouraged over environment variables with the exception of the RCON password parameter.

 Basic help with usage can be obtained via the `--help` flag: